Applying the Worldvolume Hybrid Monte Carlo method to the Hubbard model away from half filling: Results on the two-dimensional Hubbard model

-Figure~\ref{fig:average_phase_factor_naiveRW} shows the average phase factors on $\Sigma_0$ for a $20 \times 6 \times 6$ spacetime lattice, computed using the tuned values of $\alpha$ listed in Table~\ref{table:alpha_tuned_WV}.
-The figure demonstrates that, although ergodicity issues are resolved by tuning $\alpha$, the resulting small values of $\alpha$ are insufficient to mitigate the sign problem.
-Indeed, the average phase factors are statistically indistinguishable from zero within one standard deviation in the range $1.8 \leq \tilde{\mu} \leq 5.5$.
-The number densities are also plotted in the same figure, exhibiting large statistical uncertainties that reflect the severity of the sign problem.
+Figure~\ref{fig:average_phase_factor_naiveRW} shows the average phase factors on $\Sigma_0$ for a $20 \times 6 \times 6$ spacetime lattice, computed with the tuned values of $\alpha$ listed in Table~\ref{table:alpha_tuned_WV}.
+The figure demonstrates that while tuning $\alpha$ successfully resolves ergodicity issues on $\Sigma_0$, it does not fully remove the sign problem.
+Indeed, the average phase factors are statistically consistent with zero within one standard deviation in the range $1.8 \leq \tilde{\mu} \leq 5.5$.
+The number densities are also shown in the same figure, exhibiting large statistical uncertainties that reflect the severity of the sign problem.

-For comparison, Fig.~\ref{fig:average_sign_factor_ALF_6x6} presents results obtained by ALF for a $6 \times 6$ spatial lattice.
-These results indicate that ALF also suffers from a severe sign problem in nearly the same parameter region. \footnote{ Note that this coincidence is not guaranteed, because different Hubbard-Stratonovich variables are used in ALF ($Z_2$ variables in ALF, while continuous Gaussian variables are used in our case). }
+For comparison, Fig.~\ref{fig:average_sign_factor_ALF_6x6} presents results obtained using ALF on a $6 \times 6$ spatial lattice ($\epsilon=0.01$; sample size: 50,000).
+These results indicate that ALF also suffers from a severe sign problem in nearly the same parameter region. \footnote{ Note that the exact coincidence of the two regions is not expected, because different Hubbard-Stratonovich variables are used in ALF ($Z_2$ variables in ALF, while continuous Gaussian variables are used in our case). }

-Figure~\ref{fig:average_sign_factor_ALF_8x8} presents results obtained by ALF for an $8 \times 8$ spatial lattice.
+Figure~\ref{fig:average_sign_factor_ALF_8x8} presents results obtained using ALF on an $8 \times 8$ spatial lattice ($\epsilon=0.01$; sample size: 50,000).
 We observe that the sign problem becomes more severe as the lattice volume increases.